tgteacher/BigData-LA1/ASSIGNMENT.md

 ## Task

-Write a Python script that prints the number of entries (lines) in the data file passed as first argument.
+Write a Python script that prints the number of trees (non-header lines) in the data file passed as first argument.

 ## Required syntax